llaske/sugarizer/docs/tutorial/VueJS/step9.md

 Let's see how to integrate it in Pawn activity.

-First download the bootstrap tour standalone and jQuery JavaScript libraries.
-You could find the `bootstrap-tour-standalone.min.css` file [here](download/bootstrap-tour-standalone.min.css), the `bootstrap-tour-standalone.min.js` file [here](download/bootstrap-tour-standalone.min.js) and the `jquery.min.js` file [here](download/jquery.min.js).
+The Vue.js Activity Template already contains the required bootstrap tour standalone and jQuery JavaScript libraries.

+>In case you need to download them again, you can find the `bootstrap-tour-standalone.min.css` file [here](../../download/bootstrap-tour-standalone.min.css), the `bootstrap-tour-standalone.min.js` file [here](../../download/bootstrap-tour-standalone.min.js) and the `jquery.min.js` file [here](../../download/jquery.min.js).
 Copy these files in your Pawn activity.
 The first file should be copied in the `css` directory and the two others files should be copied in the `lib` directory.

 We're now going to reference these files from our `index.html` file.
 Update the file like that:
 ```html